-Located in a dense pine forest within the ‘Forest Green Belt’ surrounding the second largest city in Russia, The St. Petersburg Medical Center’s master plan draws inspiration from its surrounding natural context.
-LJC’s master plan maximizes the ecologic preservation of the forested site while balancing metropolitan values.
+Located in a dense pine forest within the ‘Forest Green Belt’ surrounding the second largest city in Russia, The St. Petersburg Medical Center’s vision plan draws inspiration from its surrounding natural context.
+LJC’s vision plan maximizes the ecologic preservation of the forested site while balancing metropolitan values.

-To protect and preserve the site’s existing natural environment, this plans to keep 1/3 existing birch trees and ensures 2/3 of the total area is pervious.
-St. Petersburg Medical Center’s master plan integrates sustainable biophilic strategies to blur the boundary between interior and exterior, nature and landscape, human function, and natural processes.
+To protect and preserve the site’s existing natural environment, this vision plan intends to keep 1/3 existing birch trees and ensures 2/3 of the total area is pervious.
+St. Petersburg Medical Center’s vision plan integrates sustainable biophilic strategies to blur the boundary between interior and exterior, nature and landscape, human function, and natural processes.